Prevention of Urinary Tract Infections

 Physical Anatomy of Urinary System

 The doctor will want a urine specimen for a culture before treating you with an antibiotic to make sure he is prescribing the right medication.
-If you are a women who gets these infections frequently he probably would begin treatment immediately.
+If you are a women who gets these infections frequently, he probably would begin treatment immediately.
 You can buy Pyridium over the counter and keep on hand to treat the painful spasms that accompany these infections.
-This medication doesn’t treat the infection.
+Remember, this medication doesn’t treat the infection.

 Common Cause of Bladder Infection